 - Even if we move to live-build 3.x, we still realistically can neither contribute upstream our changes based on this branch, nor backport improvements we might implement in the upstream 4.x branch to the 3.x used in production: in the meantime, quite a bit was rewritten in Python, and source files renamed along the way.

-#8 Updated by intrigeri over 5 years ago
+#8 Updated by intrigeri almost 6 years ago

 - Feature Branch set to feature/live-build-3.x